jobyjfrancis/aws-projects/containerized-LMS-migration/README.md

 * Amazon ECR: Container registry for managing and deploying images
 * AWS Security Groups: Virtual firewalls controlling network traffic

-# Actions:
+# Actions performed:

 ## Setup of AWS environment

-1. Create a dedicated VPC for hosting our containerised application in Amazon ECS with the following options:
+1. Created a dedicated VPC for hosting our containerised application in Amazon ECS with the following options:
     * `Name`: EduTech-VPC
     * `Availability Zones`: 2
     * `Number of public subnets`: 2